Pointlike electric charge in gravitational field theory

-Throughout the present article, it is chosen to keep both the speed of light $c$ and the gravitational constant $G$ explicitly in the formula---rather than using 'geometrized units' where $c{=}G{=}1$.
+\\ \textbf{II.
+The gravitational field equations}\\ {\arabic{section}.\arabic{equation}} Throughout the present article, it is chosen to keep both the speed of light $c$ and the gravitational constant $G$ explicitly in the formula---rather than using 'geometrized units' where $c{=}G{=}1$.
 The notation closely follows that of Weinberg's book \cite{weinberg}.
 The field equations of general relativity may then be written as